 Once through the front doors, one of the first things you see is this staircase.
 It looks charming.

 Pictured above is the first room you enter into at the Stanley Hotel.
 The charming old decor and wooden details cause my imagination to run wild and I could buy into the haunting thing.
 (Of course I also hear noises when I’m home alone at night, so I’m not exactly the most rational person.).
 I’m certain if I stayed at this hotel, that I would find reason to join the haunted bandwagon.
-And even though there are much older hotels in Newcastle and in the UK, I’m not sure that any run ghost tours like the Stanley Hotel does.

 From the front lawn of the hotel, the panoramic was simply beautiful.
 We visited in the fall, right before Halloween, so you might notice below that there are bride and groom pumpkin statues decorating the area.